avkapitanov/frontend-project-44/README.md

 ## Games

 ### Brain Even
-In this game you need to answer "yes" if the number is even, otherwise answer "no"
+In this game you need to answer "yes" if the number is even, otherwise answer "no".

 How to run: